 - Start tracking how many hours of sleep you are getting

-About exercise, while I'd usually say to not exercise, if you had a bad case, I would not be opposed to taking a week or so off.
-Generally though, cut back your exercise intensity and length of time you exercise to about 40% of what you usually do.
+About exercise, while I'd usually don't say to avoid exercise, if you had a bad case, I would not be opposed to taking a week or so off.
+Generally, though, cut back your exercise intensity and length of time you exercise to about 40% of what you usually do.
 For example, if you worked out an hour a day 7 days a week, reduce it to no more than 40 minutes a day 3 days a week.

 This is a general recommendation.
 There are no official “return to exercise guidelines” when it comes to overtraining.